Kambah: Churches

-Several churches are located in Kambah; St. Stephen's Anglican Church, St. Thomas Catholic Church, the Southside Bible Church, formerly the Christian City Church, formerly the Tuggeranong Baptist Church, and Parkway, renamed to Eternity Church, and then renamed to Awaken.
+Several churches are located in Kambah; Arawang Anglican, formerly St. Stephen's Anglican Church, St. Thomas Catholic Church, the Southside Bible Church, formerly the Christian City Church, formerly the Tuggeranong Baptist Church, and Parkway, renamed to Eternity Church, and then renamed to Awaken.

 In 2017, St. Stephen's Anglican Church amalgamated with All Soul's Anglican Church, Chapman and became Arawang Anglican, named for the mountain in-between the two.
 Arawang Anglican continues to meet in the St. Stephen's building on the corner of Marconi Crescent and Kett Street in Kambah.

-On 17 June 2017, the Tuggeranong Baptist Church and its op shop were destroyed by fire.
+On 17 June 2017, the Tuggeranong Baptist Church and its op shop were destroyed by fire due to arson.

 In 2007, Parkway (now AWAKEN Church), an Apostolic Church, established a new building in Kambah.
 The church had lost its original building in Holder during the 2003 Canberra bushfires.
 The new building caused some controversy, as the architectural designed complex was built on what had been open grassland next to the fire station, and in a very prominent location on the Tuggeranong Parkway.
 Southside Bible Church began meeting at Namadgi School in January 2016.